-The Eberhard & Co.
-Scafodat 500, a professional diving watch that (if memory serves me well) was first introduced back in 2006 or 2005, was slightly updated for this year.
-Although, to be frank, I cannot really see any noticeable differences between the ref.
-41025 2013 model and previous iterations of the watch, the timekeeper still deserves a mention now, when thousands of recreational divers still sits on the fence trying to choose among dozens of great mechanical diving watches that are available both online, and an numerous boutiques.
+If memory serves, the Eberhard & Co.
+Scafodat 500, a professional diving tool, was first introduced back in 2006 or 2005.
+In 2013, it was slightly updated.
+Although I cannot see any noticeable differences between the ref.
+41025 2013 model and previous iterations, the timekeeper still deserves a mention now, when thousands of recreational divers still sit on the fence trying to choose among dozens of great mechanical diving watches that are available both online and at numerous boutiques.

 Still offered in a slightly oversized body 44 millimeters in diameter and 15 millimeters thick, this massive watch stands out with its pair of deliberately oversized crowns.

-One of them, 8 millimeters in diameter serves the mundane task of setting time and date, while the other, whole 9.5 millimeters in diameter and equipped with an intimidating-looking safety button that makes it look similar to the same device on Anonymo Professinale diving watch, is here to operate the bidirectional rotating diving scale located behind a scratch resistant, antireflective sapphire crystal on the inner bezel flange.
+One of them, 8 millimeters in diameter serves the mundane task of setting time and date, while the other, whole 9.5 millimeters in diameter and equipped with an intimidating-looking safety button that makes it look similar to the same device on Anonymo Professionale, is here to operate the bidirectional rotating diving scale located behind a scratch-resistant, anti-reflective sapphire crystal on the inner bezel flange.

 Yes, as you can see on the pictures above and below, the Scafodat 500 lacks the usual rotating bezel that became a de facto industry standard when Rolex first introduced its Submariner.
-With this model, Eberhard seems to target a growing crowd of watch enthusiasts that are getting tired of the design.
+With this model, Eberhard targets a growing crowd of enthusiasts that are getting tired of the “classic” design.

-Although the Scafodat 500 doesn’t really look like a true tool watch (at least, my point of reference in this niche is the technocratic UTS 1000M Diver), it may still make a very nice diving companion thanks to its claimed water resistance rating of 500 meters and a bullet-proof ETA 2824-2 caliber that makes it tick.
+Although the Scafodat 500 doesn’t look like a true “tool” (at least, my point of reference in this niche is the technocratic UTS 1000M Diver), it may still make a good diving companion thanks for its claimed water resistance rating of 500 meters and a bullet-proof ETA 2824-2 caliber that makes it tick.

-Another highly convenient feature of the timekeeper is, of course, its Chicane stainless steel bracelet that comes equipped with their signature Declic deployant clasp that makes adjusting the bracelet’s size a breeze: a very handy feature for those who plan to wear the Scafodat 500 not only with wet suit, but with something more formal, too.
+Another highly convenient feature of the timekeeper is, of course, the Chicane stainless steel bracelet that comes equipped with their signature Declic deployant clasp that makes adjusting the bracelet’s size a breeze: a handy feature for those who plan to wear the Scafodat 500 not only with a wetsuit but with something more formal, too.

-As far as I know, they plan to offer the watch at around €3600*, which makes it even more expensive than an Omega Seamaster 300M in plain steel, however the watch is not as omnipresent as the one made by Omega, so those seeking a less familiar design and not afraid of a mass-produced, relatively inexpensive mechanism that powers it may actually be better off with this model.
+As far as I know, they plan to offer the watch at around €3600*, which makes it even more expensive than an Omega Seamaster 300M in plain steel, however, it is not as omnipresent as the one made by Omega, so those seeking a less familiar design and not afraid of a mass-produced, relatively inexpensive mechanism that powers it may actually be better off with this model.

 * UPDATE ON PRICE: Well, they actually retail it for even more impressive €3850.